cjgiridhar/benchmark/README.md

 # Benchmark
-Go program to smoke your server
+Go program to test your server for load.
+You can load your server for 1000s of concurrent and test for scale.

 # Run as
 go run benchmark.go https://google.com/